-Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this free Prague walking tour.
+Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided Prague walking tour.

 Prague is undeniably one of the most beautiful cities in the world.
 But its beauty comes at a price.
 Tourists!
 Tons of them.
 Even in winter when it’s supposedly less busy.

 This free Prague walking tour will show you how to explore the 10 hidden Prague attractions we found in the city and avoid the tourist crowds.
 Not only do these secret places make great photography spots, they’re also budget friendly (all free things to do in Prague) and it’s perfect for a 2 to 3 day itinerary.

 If you’re planning to travel to Prague in 2023, make sure you read our Prague Travel Tips Guide to find out how to budget for your trip and spend less than €50 per day including accommodation!